Skip to content

 MongoDB schema

-The system currently has nine migrations covering the main collections.
-The events collection gets the most attention: a unique index on event_id, compound indexes for queries by event type, aggregate, user, service, and status, a TTL index for automatic expiration, and a text search index across several fields.
-It also has a JSON schema validator set to moderate/warn mode, meaning MongoDB logs validation failures but doesn't reject writes.
+Each document class owns its own index definitions.
+For example, the events collection declares a unique index on event_id, compound indexes for queries by event type, aggregate, user, service, and status, a TTL index for automatic expiration, and a text search index across several fields.
+Other documents define TTL indexes for idempotency keys (one-hour TTL) and DLQ messages (seven-day TTL) so old documents are cleaned up automatically.

 Repositories don't create their own indexes — they only read and write.
 This separation keeps startup behavior predictable and prevents the same index being created from multiple code paths.